mulukenmenberu/Trivia-App/backend/README.md

 # Trivia API  - Backend Documentation
-## Environemnt Setum & Setting up the Backend
+## Environemnt Setup & Setting up the Backend
 ### Python Installation
 If you Don't have installed Python yet, please go here and itstall it. https://docs.python.org/3/using/unix html#getting-and-installing-the-latest-version-of-python)